 THE BEST Kosher Salt Encrusted Prime Rib Recipe

 Kosher Salt Encrusted Prime Rib Recipe is the restaurant-quality recipe you’ve been searching for to make your prime rib taste amazing!
+A generous crust of coarse kosher salt forms a flavorful seal around the roast, locking in juices and creating a tender, rosy center with a perfectly seasoned exterior.

-This salt encrusted prime rib recipe originated from Fleming’s restaurant.
+This salt encrusted prime rib recipe originated at Fleming’s restaurant.
 I’m not sure if this is the official recipe they use or just a copycat – but you know it’s good if that’s the case.
 Wherever it came from – thank you for such deliciousness!

 Creating a Cozy Life Group

 Since you found this recipe on Salt Encrusted Prime Rib, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 62,000 like-minded souls.
+I created a Facebook group called Creating a Cozy Life with over 214,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.